 The specification covers high-efficiency gas storage, whole-home gas tankless, solar, and high efficiency electric storage water heaters.
 Products must meet minimum requirements for energy efficiency, hot water delivery, warranty period, and safety.

-What else should I look for when buying a heat pump water heater?
+What else should I look for when buying a hybrid heat pump water heater?

 - Where will it be installed?
 Start by visiting EPA's Water Heater Replacement Guide to find out if a heat pump water heater is right for your home.
 HPWHs should be installed in interior spaces that remain between 40° to 90° F year-round, and provide 1,000 cubic feet of air space around the water heater.
 They generally don't operate as efficiently in colder spaces, and can cool the spaces they are in.
 If possible, consider installing in a space with excess heat, such as a furnace room.
 In colder environments with lower incoming water temperature HPWHs may need to go temporarily into a back-up standard electric water heating mode to meet household hot water use in colder months.
 This will increase energy use during these months.
 Please see the Considerations section for more details on issues to consider when installing a heat pump water heater.

 - Ideal operating temperatures.
 Heat pump water heaters work in all weather climates, including cold weather regions.
 If the temperature in your region regularly falls below freezing, its best to install the water heater in a place that stays relatively warm, such as a basement or finished garage.
 Ideally, a heat pump water heater will be located somewhere that stays between 40° to 90° F year-round.
 Heat Pump water heaters also like humid places, making basements a great choice in most homes.

 - Plan ahead if you can.
 To make your life easier, plan ahead for your next water heater replacement and you will have time to research and select the best technology for your situation before it's an emergency.
 Your installer may need time to order the proper model, and it may take longer to install than a standard water heater.